 How to get to Amsterdam?

 Amsterdam has one of the most advanced transportation systems in the world.
 The impressive transport network includes buses, trains, ferries metros, and tams.
 The fastest and easiest way of traveling from other European countries to Amsterdam is by air.
-However, the most convenient and affordable way of getting into Amsterdam is via bus.
-If those two options don’t work for you, consider using the train which stops at the Amsterdam centraal station, as it uses the reliable above ground tramway.
-Some people prefer to use the good old fashioned ferry from Harwich to Hook of Holland.
+However, the most convenient and affordable way of getting into Amsterdam is via bus (most likely flixbus).
+If those two options don’t work for you, consider using the train which stops at the Amsterdam centraal station, as it uses the reliable above-ground tramway.

 How to get around Amsterdam?